 Why do cats bury their food?

-This is another behaviour which is a throwback from their wild days.
-What they can't eat in one sitting they hide, so nobody else can eat it in the meantime.
+This is another behaviour which is a throwback to their wild days.
+What they can’t eat in one sitting they hide, so nobody else can eat it in the meantime.

 Why does my cat always want attention when I’m on the phone?